candles

 Nidra — Jasmine, Tuberose & Neroli

-Nidra is Caftari's neuroscientist-verified sleep candle, formulated with jasmine essential oil to support melatonin production and neroli to calm the nervous system.
-Verified by Dr. Shane Creado, Sleep Medicine Physician.
+Nidra is the sleep candle from Caftari, validated by neuroscientists, and made with jasmine essential oil to support melatonin production and neroli to soothe the nervous system.
+Sleep Medicine Physician Dr. Shane Creado has verified it.

 Shop Nidra